MogilenkoLabVUMC/Gama_Vivian_DRP1_bulkRNAseq/03_Results/03_Submission/methods.md

 - `Maturation_G32A_specific`: (D65_G32A - D35_G32A) - (D65_Control - D35_Control)
 - `Maturation_R403C_specific`: (D65_R403C - D35_R403C) - (D65_Control - D35_Control)

 These interaction contrasts represent the deviation of mutant maturation from control maturation.
-Algebraically, the Late mutation effect equals the sum of the Early mutation effect plus the mutation-specific maturation trajectory: Late = Early + TrajDev.
+It is often helpful to express them in terms of within-genotype maturation effects (`Time_*`):

+- `Time_Ctrl`  = D65_Control − D35_Control
+- `Time_G32A`  = D65_G32A  − D35_G32A
+- `Time_R403C` = D65_R403C − D35_R403C

+By construction:

+- `Maturation_mut-specific = Time_mut − Time_Ctrl`
+- `Time_mut = Time_Ctrl + Maturation_mut-specific`
+- `Late_mut = Early_mut + Maturation_mut-specific`

+Thus the triplet (Early, TrajDev, Late) fully describes how the mutant effect changes between D35 and D65.
+Importantly, there is **no fixed sign relationship** between `Time_Ctrl` and the interaction term: an “inverse” appearance (e.g. positive `Time_Ctrl`, negative TrajDev) arises only in specific biological situations such as strong maturation in controls with little change in mutants.
+The algebra therefore does not force TrajDev to oppose normal maturation; instead, the sign and magnitude of TrajDev reflect genuine differences between mutant and control trajectories.
 This relationship is central to our trajectory-based pattern classification framework (see Pattern Classification System below).

 ### Multiple Testing Correction